yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_04.md

 ## Page 84

-In the paragraph under the *Append* heading, the number '3' should be the string `'three'`,
+In the paragraph under the "Append" heading, the number '3' should be the string `'three'`,

 > To demonstrate this, let’s look at an example of an array with integers 1 and 2 as elements that appends ~~3~~ `'three'` into a new array.